Do Go On - 163 - WW2 Badass Audie Murphy

 Probably all really bad.

-Look, I'm not I'm not to go to war for an acting contract.
+Look, I'm not going to go to war for an acting contract.

 For the chance to make 25 grand a week.